qntm/t-a-i/README.md

 Under this model, both inserted time and removed time are handled by **smearing** the discontinuity out over 24 Unix hours, starting 12 hours prior to the discontinuity and ending 12 hours after the discontinuity.
 For a typical leap second, this means Unix time runs very slightly slower than normal from midday to midday, so that 84,600,000 Unix milliseconds take 84,601,000 TAI milliseconds to elapse.

-### TaiConverter(model): taiConverter
+### TaiConverter(model)

 Returns a TAI/Unix converter object whose conversions obey the specified model.
 All `TaiConverter` objects provide the same methods, `unixToAtomic` and `atomicToUnix`, but they differ in what they return depending on the model used.

-### taiConverter.atomicToUnix(atomic: number): number
+### taiConverter.atomicToUnix(atomic)

+Throws unless `atomic` is an integer.
 Converts the input TAI millisecond count to a Unix millisecond count.
 Under normal circumstances this conversion returns a single integer.
 If the input is prior to the beginning of TAI, `NaN` is returned.

 When Unix time is inserted,

 * with the `OVERRUN` model, Unix time overruns and then backtracks.
 This means that sometimes two TAI millisecond counts convert to the same Unix millisecond count.
 * with the `BREAK` model,  Unix time is indeterminate; `NaN` is returned.
 * with the `STALL` model, Unix time stalls.
-This means that a whole range of TAI millisecond counts all conver to the same Unix millisecond count.
+This means that a whole range of TAI millisecond counts all convert to the same Unix millisecond count.
 * with the `SMEAR` model, the discontinuity is smeared out from midday to midday across the discontinuity.

 When Unix time is removed,